helix-iot/helix-sandbox/README.md

     - [Receiving data though the GET method done in Python - Android](docs/create_get_by_python.md)

-  > If this is the first time you use Helix Sandbox, we recommend that you proceed in the order above.

 > The CORS (Cross-Origin Resource Sharing) support has been disabled in Mars 0.0.2 release.
 <br>

 ## Additional Resources